AlabamaASRL/asset_asrl/doc/tutorials/Integrator.rst

 Basic Use
 #########

-If you haven't covered the :ref:`Python: Vector Functions` tutorial, we would reccomend you do so now before proceeding.
+If you haven't covered the :ref:`Python: Vector Functions` tutorial, we would recommend you do so now before proceeding.
 Every ASSET :code:`Integrator` object requires an :code:`ODE` instance to be constructed.
 We will start with the same Two-Body Solar Sail ODE that we used in :ref:`Python: Vector Functions`.